Why Many Overachievers are Secretly Failing: 7 Uncomfortable Truths

 1 - When you spend all your time running after the next success milestone, you might forget to stop and ask yourself if you ever actually cared about that milestone to begin with

-Here’s the thing: fulfillment doesn’t come from just checking off boxes or adding more trophies to the shelf.
-It comes from aligning what you do with who you are and what you value.
-So maybe it’s time to stop, take a breath, and figure out what really matters to you — because all the success in the world won’t mean much if it doesn’t light you up inside.
+So maybe it’s time to stop, take a breath, and figure out what really matters to you.
+Because all the success in the world won’t mean much if it doesn’t light you up inside.

 Truth #4: Many overachievers suck at delegating